vowstar/k210-linux-nommu/linux-kernel/Documentation/networking/phy.rst

     speeds (see below.)

 ``PHY_INTERFACE_MODE_2500BASEX``
-    This defines a variant of 1000BASE-X which is clocked 2.5 times faster, than the 802.3 standard giving a fixed bit rate of 3.125Gbaud.
+    This defines a variant of 1000BASE-X which is clocked 2.5 times as fast as the 802.3 standard, giving a fixed bit rate of 3.125Gbaud.

 ``PHY_INTERFACE_MODE_SGMII``
     This is used for Cisco SGMII, which is a modification of 1000BASE-X